jsalignon/cactus/docs/1_Intro/tutorial.md

 We can see that genes associated with DARs are enriched in few pathways.

-At the transcriptional level, we can see a large up-regulation of various metabolism pathways upon loss of FACT subunits.
+At the transcriptional level, we can see a up-regulation of many metabolism pathways upon loss of FACT subunits.

-Finally, High Accessibility-High Expression (HA-HE) genes upon knockdown of spt-16 are also enriched in metabolism pathways, while Low Accessibility-Low Expression (LA-LE) genes upon knockdown of both FACT subunit are enriched in protein export and phagosome.
+Finally, HA-HE genes upon knockdown of spt-16 are also enriched in metabolism pathways, while LA-LE genes upon knockdown of both FACT subunit are enriched in protein export and phagosome.
 Of course, the biological interpretation of these results are very limited as the test datasets analysed contains few reads.

 To have more details on the enrichment results, one can look at the detailed Excel (or csv) tables in the `results/tutorial/Tables_Merged/3_Enrichment_Analysis` folder.
 Filtering the KEGG table for `Experiment Type (ET) = "both"` (which keeps only HA-HE and LA-LE gene sets), we obtain:

 <img src="/docs/examples/xlsx_png/both__all__1000__ctl__KEGG__table.png" width="700" />

 In this table, we can see that 3 (`ov_da` column) out of 11 (`tot_da` column) LA-LE genes upon hmg-4 knockdown are enriched in the "Phagosome" KEGG pathway (and these genes are indicated in the `genes_id` column).
-Therefore ~30 percent of HA-HE genes (`pt_da` column) are members of this pathway, in contrast to only 2% of the background genes (`pt_nda` column).
+Therefore ~30 percent of LA-LE genes (`pt_da` column) are members of this pathway, in contrast to only 2% of the background genes (`pt_nda` column).
 This result in a p-value of 0.0015 (`pval` column), an adjusted p-value of 0.026 (`padj` column), and a Log2 Odds Ratio of 4.11 (`L2OR` column).
 Please note that the table indicates only 11 LA-LE genes for the hmg-4 vs control comparison, while there are in total 29 such genes, as shown in the heatmap of the correlation between comparisons above.
 This is because only genes that are present in the KEGG database are being considered for KEGG enrichment analyses.

 ***Additional observations:***